 When you are ready to add mobile payments to your patient portal, follow the procedure below.

-Let your Client Advocate know when your practice is ready to start receiving mobile payments through your patient portal.
+Let PCC Support or your Client Advocate know when your practice is ready to start receiving mobile payments through your patient portal.

 Fill Out an Application

 A PCC interoperability team member will contact you, and will send you an electronic copy of the Payment Pros Merchant Application.

 You will need to enter demographic, business, and tax information.

 You will also be required to provide a canceled check from the checking account where you want payments to be directed.